Celebrities Who Are Still In Prison

 Harvey Weinstein

-Film mogul Harvey Weinstein is in prison based on the allegations of just two people, Miriam Haley and Jessica Mann, even though dozens of women (a whopping 87, according to USA Today) spoke out about the sexual abuse they experienced at his hands over the years.
-Weinstein was arrested in New York and charged with rape, committing a criminal sex act, sexual abuse, and sexual misconduct, in 2018, according to Biography.
+Film mogul Harvey Weinstein is in prison based on the allegations of just one Miriam Haley and Jessica Mann, even though dozens of women (a whopping 87, according to USA Today) spoke out about the sexual abuse they experienced at his hands over the years.
+In 2018, Weinstein was arrested in New York and charged with rape, committing a criminal sex act, sexual abuse, and sexual misconduct.
 Investigators in California and London were also targeting the producer for sex crimes.

 Advertisement